Impact of Climate Change and Pollution on the Status of the Water Column, Sediment, and Organisms in the Adriatic Sea (KlimPrOn)

 As part of the national Science Festival 2025, the second exhibition of scientific papers and projects titled “How Did Science Begin on My Island?” was held on Tuesday, May 6, at the Visitor Center “St. Anthony’s Channel”.
 On this occasion, visitors had the opportunity to interactively explore the KlimPrOn project.

-From March 5 to 7, 2025, young researchers from the Institute held a workshop titled “Chemistry and the Sea” in primary schools in Trilj, Tučepi, and Split.
+From March 5 to 7, 2025, young researchers from the Institute held a workshop titled “Chemistry and the Sea” in elementary schools in Trilj, Tučepi, and Split.
 Aimed at seventh and eighth grade students, the workshop offered an interactive journey through hands-on activities and lectures.
 Students had the opportunity to discover how environmental factors such as acid rain, pollution, and climate change affect the marine ecosystem.
 They also explored ways to reduce negative impacts and learned how they can contribute to the preservation of the Adriatic Sea.

-Visit of the Primary School from Zadar
+Visit of the Elementary School from Zadar

-On February 14, 2025, sixth-grade students from Šime Budinić Primary School in Zadar visited the Institute, where science was presented to them in an interactive way.
+On February 14, 2025, sixth-grade students from Šime Budinić Elementary School in Zadar visited the Institute, where science was presented to them in an interactive way.
 The students had the opportunity to learn about the goals of the KlimPrOn project through mini-experiments related to acidification and microplastics.

 16th International Fishing Fair – Crofish (November 22-24, 2024)